WPIRoboticsEngineering/ZenRobotBuildKit/Esp32RomiWiring.md

 # Step 6 Solder the headers that come with the Driver Board

+When soldering in the 1x6 sockets, be sure to use the short ones that came in the bag with the Driver Board.
+Be sure that the sockets are fully seated on the board and perpendicular to it; otherwise, you will have trouble connecting the motors later.
+Best to solder one connection and then check before you solder the other five.

 <img src="photos/shim/0026.jpg" width="300">
 <img src="photos/shim/0027.jpg" width="300">
 <img src="photos/shim/0028.jpg" width="300">